-• Complete the E-learning DSE Training Module which forms part of the mandatory training agreed with HR, and thereafter three yearly as refresher training.

-- After this training, users will be able to properly adjust their workstation to suit their own physiology. - If the workstation cannot be properly adjusted to suit the individual then users must carry out a DSE Self-Assessment in order to properly identify specific issues.
-The user's supervisor or line manager should be involved in this process. - E-mail a copy of the self-assessment to the Central Health and Safety Team. - Repeat self-assessments as required e.g. if there are any significant changes to work equipment or environment, or if advised to do so by the University H&S Advisor. - Report any health problems which may be related to computer work to their line manager.
+- Shall complete the E-learning DSE Training Module which forms part of the mandatory training agreed with HR, and thereafter every three years as refresher training. - After this training, users will be able to properly adjust their workstation to suit their own physiology. - If the workstation cannot be properly adjusted to suit the individual, then users must carry out a DSE Self-Assessment in order to properly identify specific issues.
+The user's supervisor or line manager should be involved in this process. - E-mail a copy of the self-assessment to the Central Health and Safety Team. - Repeat self-assessments as required e.g. if there are any significant changes to work equipment or environment, or if advised to do so by the by a member of the Central Safety Team CRHealthandSafety@northumbria.ac.uk. - Report any health problems which may be related to computer work to their line manager.

-University H&S Advisors
+University H&S Team

-- Ensure new starters undergo DSE training as part of their induction process, and keep records to show this has been done. - Advise existing users to undergo training 3 yearly and carry out a self-assessment as required. - Assist users in the DSE self-assessment process and the correct set up of their workstation. - Ensure all users know where to seek help if they have difficulties with an issue which relates to DSE health and safety. - Follow up self-assessments to resolve any problems identified. - Carry out face to face assessment where necessary. - Recommend the use of proprietary items such as footrests, wrist rests, document holders etc. - Make referrals to Occupational Health (through Human Resources) where appropriate.
+- Advising user line managers to request referrals to Occupational Health (through Human Resources) for individuals where appropriate. - Assist users in the DSE self-assessment process and the correct set up of their workstation. - Carry out face to face assessment with users where necessary. - Ensure all users know where to seek help if they have difficulties with an issue which relates to DSE health and safety. - Follow up self-assessments to help resolve any problems identified. - Recommend the use of proprietary items such as footrests, wrist rests, document holders etc. - Arrange for external assessment to be carried out through Posturite (our equipment suppliers). - If such equipment is required, Posturite will carry out an in-depth face to face assessment with the user and recommend the necessary equipment.
+Arrangements can then be made for the purchase and fitting of such equipment.